Skip to content

 I have one more living room to show you, this one is by Headwaters Painting (@headwaters_painting_llc):

 If I had to guess, the white on the trim is probably Sherwin Williams Extra White.
-You can see that the trim is much more white than the walls.
-To be honest, this trim color almost gives a pinkish hue to White Flour.
+You can see that the trim is a bit more white than the walls, and it does give a pinkish/peach hue to White Flour.

 Here is that same combo in the dining room: